-Source: MCX\ \Source updated in July 2019
+Source: MCX Source updated in July 2019

 In July, international prices fell due to weaker demand, caused by weaker premiums and recession concerns.
 In August, both domestic and international prices increased slightly owing to a growth in industrial demand in China, coupled with production cuts in European Aluminium smelters.
 In September, both international and domestic prices fell due to weak demand amid slow global economic growth and the US dollar reaching a two-decade-high.
 In October, domestic prices rose on account of lower supply levels, caused by production cuts in Chinese aluminium smelters.
 International prices remained relatively stable.
 In November, prices increased due to lower producer margins caused by soaring energy costs.
-In December, prices grew because of a rise in demand of low-carbon Aluminium caused by the importance placed on climate-friendly supply, along with higher demand for light metal from the automotive industry.
+In December, prices grew because of a rise in demand for low-carbon Aluminium caused by the importance placed on climate-friendly supply, along with higher demand for the light metal from the automotive industry.
 In January, prices rose due to increased tariffs, supply woes caused by the Shanghai smelter cutting production, and Chinese ingot inventories being de-stocked.
 In February, domestic prices remained relatively stable.
 International prices decreased due to a drop in worldwide demand and increasing production and logistic costs.
+In March, prices continued to fall due to slack demand, increasing stock inventories, and recessionary trends.